DayreaverDoesThings/Random-Command-Shortcuts/README.md

-This is a small project that I made that contains shortcuts to various commands.
+This is a small project that I made which contains shortcuts to various commands.